 Alleys & Ruins no. 141, Cotton Belt (2011, St Louis, MO, 10:30pm)

-Behind the building, a tent city had formed for dozens of homeless people, including its "mayor" an imposing and boisterous woman they called Big Mama.
+Behind the building, when I was there, a tent city had formed for dozens of homeless people, including its "mayor" an imposing and boisterous woman they called Big Mama.
 I walked thru parts of it the day after the shoot.
 A sign provided the name of the camp: "Welcome to Hopeville"

 Meet Big Mama, the mayor of Hopeville